gettalong/hexapdf/benchmark/line_wrapping/README.md

   Language: Ruby\\
   Version: 2.2.2

+  Prawn is much faster and uses much less memory if the input is provided line by line.
+However, it still works if the whole input is provided at once.

 **ReportLab**

 : Homepage: <https://www.reportlab.com/opensource/>\\
   Language: Python\\
   Version: 3.5.6

+  ReportLab also needs its input line by line.
+Otherwise it is much, much slower (at least 60x, then the test run was aborted).

 **TCPDF**

 : Homepage: <https://tcpdf.org/>\\
   Language: PHP\\
   Version: 6.2.13

+  As with Prawn and ReportLab, TCPDF needs its input line by line.
+Otherwise it is much, much slower when line wrapping needs to be done (the test run was aborted because it took too long).